network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

         count: <number, optional>
         vrf: <string, optional>
       test_data:
-        - source: <host name, required>
+        - host: <host name, required>
           destination: <IP Address>
           expected: <SUCCESS|FAIL|FLAPPING>
           max_drop: <number>

 There is only one test in this bundle, i.e. ping another host.
-All fields are therefore required: ``source, destination, expected, max_drop``.
+All fields are therefore required: ``host, destination, expected, max_drop``.

 ``max_drop``:  Defines how many ping attemps are allowed to fail to still be counted as ``SUCCESS``.
 ``FAIL`` means that ``max_drop`` equals the number of attempted pings.
 Consequentially, ``FAIL`` is ``max_drop == count``. ``FLAPPING`` is everything else in-between.